gohugoio/hugo/docs/content/templates/functions.md

 ### markdownify

-Runs the string through the Markdown processesor.
+Runs the string through the Markdown processor.
 The result will be declared as "safe" so Go templates will not filter it.

 e.g. `{{ .Title | markdownify }}`